This post was most recently updated on April 26th, 2020

 5) Electrolytes

 Electrolytes help chickens to recover from illness and stress faster and better.
-If a bird is not eating, has diarrhoea, is over heated, or dehydrated then electrolytes in the water are helpful.
+If a bird is not eating, has diarrhoea, has been over heated, or dehydrated then electrolytes in the water are helpful.

 You can buy ready made bird electrolyte mixes or you can mix the recipe below.
 Use in place of drinking water for one week.